 This is the route that we took: Bangalore – Hosur – Denkanikottai – Aiyur Forest –Bettamugilalam – Aiyur Forest –Denkanikottai– Panchapalli dam – Denkanikottai–Bangalore.
 The total distance covered was around 230 km.
 You can find the map for the drive here.

 What do you enjoy the most about nature?
+Do you know about any other natural places to visit near Bangalore?
 Let me know in comments.